|

 came to holding and explained the scenes involved would be a series of nine different days within the film, as well as the fact that we were all Definitely Recalled for Tuesday.

-We also learned the feature comedy as yet did not have actual distribution, but the plan is to have it submitted for next year's Sundance Film Festival.
+We also learned the feature comedy as yet did not have actual distribution, but the plan was to have it submitted for 2009's Sundance Film Festival.

 Via the hotline recording with calltimes, I had been made aware to have some wardrobe changes, plus a Hawaiian shirt.